ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 : N/A

 Optional parameters:
-: version; unrecognized parameters should be ignored
+: version, component; unrecognized parameters should be ignored

 Encoding considerations:
 : Same as "+yaml" Structured Syntax Suffix